emeb/rpi_rxadc/hardware/README.md

 the 0-20MHz HF band which is possible when the rxadc_14 board is used alone, providing additional coverage in the 50 - 1500 MHz range.

+## pdm_pmod

+This is a simple 6-pin PMOD with stereo low-pass filters and a TI headphone driver amplifier that's used to convert the PDM output of the FPGA into analog audio.

 ## Future Plans
 The goal is to integrate the three boards listed above, along with an Si5351 clock source and some RF switching / filtering to provide a wide-coverage